chbh-opensource/mri-on-bear-edu/README.md

 ## Course Overview

 The series of workshops collectively provide <b>a comprehensive introduction to Magnetic Resonance Imaging (MRI) techniques in cognitive neuroscience, including the analysis of diffusion and functional magnetic resonance imaging (fMRI) data</b>.
 In doing so, you will also learn how to access the BEAR Portal, BlueBEAR and basic programming skills required for working with neuroimaging data (e.g., Linux commands and bash scripting).

-Workshops will be held at Computer Room G19, Gisbert Kapp, at the School of Psychology.

 ## Getting Started